Vessel-App/vessel-cli/readme.md

 Then, during the `vessel init` steps, you can choose **Other** for the Docker image and define your custom image e.g. `some-username/some-image:tag`.

 Private image support should be possible to support.
 See [#11](https://github.com/Vessel-App/vessel-cli/issues/11).

+## Project Configuration

+Your project will contain a `vesssel.yml` file.
+You can customize configuration there!
+More on this coming up as features are added.

 ## Global Configuration